potakaaa/diffinitely/README.md

 # 🧮 Diffinitely

-**Diffinitely** is a PyQt-powered calculator that helps you solve both **derivatives** and **integrals** with ease.
-Built for students, educators, and anyone learning calculus, it provides an intuitive interface for symbolic differentiation and integration.
+**Diffinitely** is a calculus calculator built with **PySide** that allows users to easily compute **derivatives** and **integrals**.
+Designed with a user-friendly interface, it’s perfect for students, educators, and anyone learning or reviewing calculus concepts.

 ---

 ## 🚀 Features

-- 📈 Solve derivatives of mathematical expressions
+- 📈 Symbolic derivative computation
-- ∫ Compute definite and indefinite integrals
+- ∫ Supports definite and indefinite integrals
-- 🧠 Powered by [SymPy](https://www.sympy.org/) for symbolic math
+- 🧠 Uses [SymPy](https://www.sympy.org/) for accurate symbolic math
-- 💻 Clean and responsive PyQt GUI
+- 🖥️ Built with PySide for a sleek and responsive UI
-- 🎓 Ideal for students, tutors, and calculus enthusiasts
+- 🎓 Educational tool for understanding calculus operations

 ---

 ## 📸 Preview

-> *(Insert screenshot here)*
+> *(Insert screenshots of the interface here)*
-> A quick look at the user-friendly interface.

 ---